 No, a credit check is not required to participate in this program.

 Participation in the program currently requires you pay two bills per month, instead of one: one bill from ComEd for delivery and other fees, and one bill from MC2 for your subscription and net metering credits.
-Visit this link to see an example.
 There is work underway to consolidate the bills and improve that process.

 You must enroll in autopay through MC2 to participate in the program.

 The subscriber (Elgin residents or small businesses) receives credits for the solar electricity their subscription generates, these credits are called net metering credits.
-Of these credits, 80% are paid as a subscription fee to the solar provider, and 20% is kept by the subscriber, creating cost reductions on the supply portion of your bill.
+Of these credits, for 90% are paid as a subscription fee to the solar provider, and 10% is kept by the subscriber, creating cost reductions on the supply portion of your bill.